 Hello!
 My name is Mrs. Samantha Kerns and I am the School Counselor at East Palestine Elementary School.
+The 2017-2018 School Year marks my 6th year with East Palestine Elementary School.
+I love being a Bulldog!!
 This page provides you with information about the School Counseling program, and counseling topics and resources.
 More information will be posted with helpful links as I grow and develop this site.

 I work hard to pay close attention to every student in the building and how he/she 'connects' to his/her education and is achieving their potential.
 I support families, students, and school personnel to problem-solve issues that may (temporarily or otherwise) pose an obstacle to the learning process and your child's academic achievement and/or social/emotional well being.

 My door is always open to students, parents and staff.
 Please feel free to contact me at anytime with questions or concerns regarding your child's academics or social/emotional well-being.